Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/principled.rst

 The *Principled* :abbr:`BSDF (Bidirectional scattering distribution function)` that combines multiple layers into a single easy to use node.
-It is based on the Disney principled model also known as the "PBR" shader, making it compatible with other software such as Unreal Engine\ :sup:`Â®`\
+It is based on the Disney principled model also known as the "PBR" shader, making it compatible with other software such as Pixar's Renderman\ :sup:`®`\
-and Pixar's Renderman\ :sup:`Â®`\ .
-Image textures painted or baked from software like Substance Painter\ :sup:`Â®`\ may be directly linked to the corresponding parameters in this shader.
+and Unreal Engine\ :sup:`®`\.
+Image textures painted or baked from software like Substance Painter\ :sup:`®`\ may be directly linked to the corresponding parameters in this shader.

-This shader includes multiple layers to create a wide variety of materials.
+This "Uber" shader includes multiple layers to create a wide variety of materials.
 The base layer is a user controlled mix between diffuse, metal, subsurface scattering and transmission.
 On top of that there is a specular layer, sheen layer and clearcoat layer.